kumaraditya303/User-Management-System/ReadMe.md

 # Data Collector using Flask with Database
-**This prohect is Flask app which creates a server on the specified IP address and creates forms for inputs and has email notifier.**
+**This project is Flask app which creates a server on the specified IP address and creates forms for inputs and has email notifier.**

 ### Change these lines in Config.py file: